bigbluebutton/bbb-install/README.md

 Once Greenlight is installed, it redirects the default home page to Greenlight.
 You can also configure GreenLight to use [OAuth2 authentication](http://docs.bigbluebutton.org/greenlight/gl-customize.html).

-To launch Greenlight, simply the URL of your server, such as `https://bbb.example.com/`.
+To launch Greenlight, simply open the URL of your server, such as `https://bbb.example.com/`.
 You should see the Greenlight landing page.

 ![bbb-install.sh](images/greenlight.png?raw=true "Greenlight")